 Deferred Employer’s Deduction.
 If an employee makes an 83(i) election, the employer’s deduction is deferred until the employer’s tax year in which or with which ends the tax year of the employee for which the amount is included in the employee’s income.

 Withholding Requirement.
-The employer must withhold federal income tax at 37% in the tax year that the amount deferred is included in the employee’s income.
+The employer must withhold federal income tax at 37% (i.e., the maximum individual rate of tax) in the tax year that the amount deferred is included in the employee’s income.

 If an employee makes the election, the amount of income required to be included at the end of the deferral period, or when a statutory inclusion event occurs, such as the transfer or sale of the stock, will be based on the value of the stock at the time the employee’s right to the stock first becomes substantially vested, notwithstanding that the stock’s value may have declined during the deferral period (and even if the stock’s value has declined below the employee’s tax liability with respect to such stock).

 States may, but are not required to, conform to federal tax laws.
 For example, California does not generally conform to the federal income tax law, while New York generally conforms to most federal income tax provisions.
 As a result, California and New York may adopt different rules regarding the recognition of income upon making the new 83i election.
+As of mid-2019 it is still undetermined whether California intends to conform to the new provisions in section 83 of the tax code.
+New York, on the other hand, automatically conformed and would need to enact new legislation to decouple from the federal rules.
 Please consult with a Certified Public Accountant (CPA) in your state of residence, if you have not already done so, to determine the state income tax treatment of the option exercise and 83i election.